-When a provider bills for the amount remaining on the bill that's called balance billing.
+When a provider bills for the amount remaining on the bill, after YCCO has paid, that's called balance billing.
 It is also called surprise billing.
 The amount is the difference between the actual billed amount and the amount YCCO pays.
 This happens most often when you see an out-of-network provider.
-Members are not responsible for these costs.
+You are not responsible for these costs.